chongyangshi/budget-k8s/README.md

 | UK VAT (20%)                                    |                |  7.84                     |
 | **bill sum**                                    |                | **47.04**                 |

-<sup>*</sup> _Cost items such as VM-initiated network egress, Google Container Registry and static IP charge which are individually too small to register on the BigQuery billing export data._
+<sup>*</sup> _Cost items such as VM-initiated network egress, Google Artifact Registry and static IP charge which are individually too small to register on the BigQuery billing export data._

 The total usable computing resources covered by these costs is around 8 vCPUs and 16 GB of RAM a month, minus overhead consumed by cluster components.